Town Appliance Official Blog

 How It Tumbles Clothes

 The dryer’s drum tumbles your clothes.
-Without this motion, your clothes will stay motionless within a pile, and air circulation would be impossible.
-A pully system, powered by a roller system and usually supported by an axle accessory, turns the drum.
+Without this motion, your clothes would remain motionless in a pile, and air circulation would be impossible.
+A pulley system, powered by a roller system and usually supported by an axle accessory, turns the dryer drum.

 Special Features Not Mentioned